 As of noon today, California time, they reached Port-au-Prince.
 “We are in the middle of a huge city.
 About 1.2 million people are displaced and over 200,000 are dead.
-No one knows for sure how many,” Mark said.
-“There are tent camps everywhere.”
+No one knows for sure how many” “There are tent camps everywhere” Mark Said.

 “The Haitians here are very nice, lot’s of smiles.
-They are very busy.
-They don’t like their picture taken [but] there is no aggression whatsoever,” Mark said.
+They are very busy and don’t like their picture taken [but] there is no aggression whatsoever,” Mark said.

 Their local contacts in Port-au-Prince resulted in invaluable disaster relief assessment and disbursement information.
 Local information will ensure that KIRF’s food supplies will go to those who need it the most.
-His Haitian friend’s hospitality and local knowledge has been invaluable.
-He offered the KIRF volunteers his home as a safe place to stay after dark and his local knowledge will help distribute aid at a safe and secure location tomorrow.
-The KIRF volunteers will seek out local Haitian food vendors when they re-stock the van.
+His Haitian friend’s hospitality and local knowledge has been very invaluable.
+He offered the KIRF volunteers his home as a safe place to stay after dark and his local knowledge will assist in distributing aid at a safe and secure location tomorrow.
+The KIRF volunteers will seek out local Haitian food vendors when they restock the van.
 This is in an effort to support the local economy.
-If they are able purchase food from local Haitian businesses, they will be supporting not only the Haitian recipients of their aid but the Haitian families who provided it as well.
+If they are able to purchase food from local Haitian businesses, they will be supporting not only the Haitian recipients of their aid but the Haitian families who provided it as well.
 This plan depends on several factors such as security and market prices.

 Friday, February 5, 2010:

-Mark and KIRF volunteers CJ Paone and Patrick Rea arrived in Santo Domingo, capital of the Dominican Republic, late at night.
+Mark and KIRF volunteers CJ Paone and Patrick Rea arrived in Santo Domingo, capital of the Dominican Republic.